 Established in 1956, The Champaign County Historical Archives is a department of The Urbana Free Library that maintains a research-level collection on the history and genealogy of Champaign County.
 In 1987 it was designated the official repository for non-current Champaign County records.
 Although it focuses on Champaign County, the Archives holds extensive collections of works dealing with the rest of Illinois and those states that document the significant migration routes of the communities that comprise Champaign County.
 Whether you have Champaign County ancestors (or no connections to the county at all), or you are interested in local history, there is a wealth of materials available for your research.
-Please see our Archives Collection Management Policy for further detail.
+Please see our Archives Collection Management for further detail.

 View Local History and Genealogy Brochure PDF